kimsama/unity3d-webview-csharp/README.md

 #### iPhone

-iPhone4s on iOS 6.1 (built with Xcode 4.6 on OSX 10.8.2)
+* iPhone4s on iOS 6.1 (built with Xcode 4.6 on OSX 10.8.2)

 #### Android

-Samsung Galuxy S2
+* Samsung Galuxy S2
-Samsung Galuxy Note II
+* Samsung Galuxy Note II

-(built on OSX 10.8.2)
+(all built on OSX 10.8.2)

 ### License